 When to Take Action

 Better yet, don’t wait until you’re involved in the disciplinary process.
-If you suspect your child has a disability where his impulsive or aggressive behaviors put him at risk for getting into trouble at school and for school disciplinary procedures, act now to have him evaluated and classified as a student with a disability.
-That will ensure he is afforded the rights of students with disabilities should the situation arise.
+If you suspect your child has a disability where impulsive or aggressive behaviors put them at risk for getting into trouble at school and for school disciplinary procedures, act now to have them evaluated and classified as a student with a disability.
+That will ensure they are afforded the rights of students with disabilities should the situation arise.

-This article is based on School Discipline for Students with ADHD, presented by Robert M. Tudisco, Esq., a nationally recognized author, ADHD motivational speaker, nonprofit management consultant, and disability rights attorney who represents students facing disciplinary actions.
-Eve Kessler, Esq., a criminal appellate attorney with The Legal Aid Society, NYC, is co-founder and Executive Director of SPED*NET, Special Education Network of Wilton, (CT), www.spednetwilton.org, and a Contributing Editor for Smart Kids with Learning Disabilities.
+This article is based on School Discipline for Students with ADHD, presented by Robert M. Tudisco, Esq., a nationally recognized author, ADHD speaker, consultant, and disability rights attorney who represents students facing disciplinary actions.
+Eve Kessler, Esq., a former criminal appellate attorney, is the Executive Director of SPED*NET and a Contributing Editor of Smart Kids.